FromZeus/fast_builder/Readme.rst

 Stages of building
 ^^^^^^^^^^^^^^^^^^
-0. Hidden stage is for prepare all files to make and build also for getting names of necessary files and folders
+0. Hidden stage is for prepare all files to make and build also for getting names of necessary files and folders.
+Executed by default.
-1. First stage - make with dh_make command
+1. First stage - make with dh_make command.
 2. Second stage - run "builder.py -c config.yaml".
-In this stage python script do all necessary things with control and rules files
+In this stage python script do all necessary things with control and rules files.
-3. Third stage runs "DEB_BUILD_OPTIONS=nocheck dpkg-buildpackage -rfakeroot -us -uc" and cleanup directory
+3. Third stage runs "DEB_BUILD_OPTIONS=nocheck dpkg-buildpackage -rfakeroot -us -uc" and cleanup directory.